 How Much Is a 1943-D Steel Penny Worth?

-The 1943-D/D steel penny with a re-punched mintmark is highly sought after as it fetches $100 for fine-40 up to $400 for mint state-63 variety.
-Though the mintage figure is unknown, estimates show about 3,000-5,000 may exist across the grades.
-The non-error steel-made cents are not rare.
-A coin’s condition determines its worth and value.
-You may sell your 1943 D penny at $1900 at the open market if it’s in a pristine uncirculated condition.
+The 1943-D/D steel penny with a boldly repunched mintmark is highly sought after as it might fetch perhaps $100 in a certified extra fine-40 grade up to perhaps $400 in a certified mint state-63 grade.
+Though the exact mintage figure is unknown, estimates suggest about 3,000-5,000 may exist across the numeric coin grades.
+The non-error 1943 steel pennies are not rare.

 Related: The 1959 Penny Value in 2023